Investors 'may revive Sheffield retail plan'

 Now the council has revealed plans to launch a "Sheffield Investment Fund" to attract development and investment partners for its New Retail Quarter.

 Councillor Leigh Bramall said development work could begin in 2015 but "there are no firm details".

-The council will put land, originally earmarked for the Sevenstone project into the fund, as well as government cash borrowed under the Tax Incremental Finance (TIF) scheme.'Speed up delivery'
+The council will put land, originally earmarked for the Sevenstone project into the fund, as well as government cash borrowed under the Tax Incremental Finance (TIF) scheme.

 The TIF scheme allows money to be borrowed against projected rises in business rates.